nikfrank/snoop-hooks/README.md

 what does that mean?

-the DOCUMENT FLOW is the order (top left to bottom right) that elements render in normal HTML. `display: block` or `display: flex` elements go top to bottom, `display: inline` or `display: inline-block` or `display: inline-flex` go from left to right.
+the DOCUMENT FLOW is the order (top left to bottom right) that elements render in normal HTML. `display: block` or `display: flex` elements go top to bottom (flex children can be re-directed with flex-direction), `display: inline` or `display: inline-block` or `display: inline-flex` go from left to right.
 Normally when you render something like:

 ```html
 <div>blah</div>